 From the nearby town of Tweedbank head to Galashiels and follow the A7 back towards Edinburgh winding your way on a scenic route following Gala Water.
 Look out for the old 13th century pack horse bridge over Gala Water on your left as you head into Stow.
 You then climb higher over the moors at an elevation of around 1,400 ft (425m).
 Eventually a mile or so after heading under the impressive Newbattle Railway Viaduct you will take a left on the A768 Melville Dykes Road towards Loanhead.
 Eventually turning left on the A701 and then B7006 towards the village of Roslin and the famous, mysterious Rosslyn Chapel.
 Since its appearance in "The Da Vinci Code" the little 15th century chapel here above Roslin Glen has welcomed thousands of visitors.
 It was a much quieter and a less frequently visited building before the release of the movie in 2006 but with the extra money generated they have done expert restoration of the chapel, reversing the problems created by an earlier restoration that actually caused damage to the structure.
 It has also provided a new visitor centre, opened in 2013, and cafe with splendid views over the glen.
 This private Chapel built for the Earl of Caithness around 1440 is full of symbolism both pagan and Christian decorating the inside of the building, look for intricately carved stonework like the beautiful Prentice Pillar, discover hidden meanings and allegories that can be read into the architecture, which, in turn, will lead to onward debate and discussion.
 A fascinating place to explore.

-From here return to the A701 which will take you directly north back to Edinburgh.
+After your time here return to the A701 through Roslin village which will take you directly north back to Edinburgh.